 It should be noted that options 2 and 3 involve creating multiple images for the ISSN number and hence are more expensive.

 Once we receive your order, we will manually create the ISSN barcode for you, and email it to you.
 This will normally take 2-24 hours, depending on the time of day/week that you make the order.

 If you have a book and require barcodes for this, please see our book barcodes section.

 If you have printed music, you’ll need to get an International Standard Music Number (ISMN), and then get that turned into barcode images.
-A 13-digit ISMN, e.g. 979-0-2600-0043-8, can be turned into a 13 digit EAN-13 barcode (exactly the same way that book ISBN numbers are turned into barcodes).
+A 13-digit ISMN, e.g. 979-0-2600-0043-8, can be turned into a 13-digit EAN-13 barcode (exactly the same way that books ISBN numbers are turned into barcodes).
 If you have an ISMN number and you need the barcode images for it (the vertical black bars and white spaces), please purchase “ISBN Barcode Images” and enter your ISMN number into the additional information section.

 Do I need an ISSN Barcode?

 You need an ISSN number (and corresponding barcode) for anything that is considered a “serial” – e.g. magazines, newspapers, journals, yearbooks, directories and monographs in series.